top of page

 Ms Galvin is a former police officer who now educates youth and parents on the topics of Internet Safety, Cyber Bullying and Sexting.
 Presentations include ways to keep our youth safe while navigating the internet and social media.
 Educate on personal safety, and protection against scams.

-The Effects of Addictive Drugs/Behaviors, Vaping and COVID-19 on the Adolescent and Adult Brain”.
+The Effects of Addictive Drugs/Behaviors, Vaping and COVID-19 on the Adolescent

 We are proud to partner with the Seaford School District to offer a community-wide virtual program led by Dr. Stephen Dewey on March 30.
 Dr. Dewey will discuss “The Effects of Addictive Drugs/Behaviors, Vaping and COVID-19 on the Adolescent and Adult Brain”.
 Please save the date so you can join us to learn information that is incredibly relevant and critical for us all to know.